Public Sector · Science Research · Futures and Speculative Design

 Who this affected

-For science researchers, the speculative design process asked something genuinely uncomfortable.
-Their professional identity is built on evidence, rigour, and defensible conclusions.
-Being asked to suspend disbelief, prototype ideas with modelling clay, and world-build twenty years into the future sat outside every convention of how good science research is done.
+For science researchers, the process asked something genuinely uncomfortable.
+Professional identity built on evidence and defensible conclusions meant prototyping with modelling clay and world-building twenty years out sat outside every convention of good science.
 That friction was not a problem to solve; it was the point.
-One participant described the challenge directly as "getting my head out of current constraints and context," which was exactly the shift the process was designed to create.
+One participant described it as "getting my head out of current constraints" — exactly the shift the process was designed to create.

-For the organisation, the alternative proteins space was not just a market opportunity; it was a values question.
-Deciding what role AgResearch should play in reshaping New Zealand's agri-food sector required clarity on what kind of future it wanted to help create, not just what research it was capable of doing.
+For the organisation, alternative proteins was not just a market opportunity but a values question.
+Deciding what role AgResearch should play required clarity on what kind of future it wanted to help create, not just what research it was capable of doing.

 How direction was shaped